cf-convention/cf-convention.github.io/standard-names.md

   <h5>Documents</h5>
-    <a href="Data/cf-standard-names/docs/guidelines.html"> Guidelines for Construction of CF Standard Names </a> <br>
+    <a href="Data/cf-standard-names/docs/guidelines.html">Guidelines</a> for Construction of CF Standard Names<br>
-    <a href="Data/cf-standard-names/docs/standard-name-contributors.html"> List of contributors to CF Standard Names</a>
+    List of<a href="Data/cf-standard-names/docs/standard-name-contributors.html">contributors</a> to CF Standard Names

   <h5>Discussion</h5>